junxit/us-congress-bills-111/metadata.md

 - 2009-05-05 — Introduced in House
 - 2009-05-05 — Introduced in House
 - 2009-05-05 — Referred to the House Committee on House Administration.
+- 2009-05-06 — Considered under suspension of the rules. (consideration: CR H5190-5199)
+- 2009-05-06 — DEBATE - Mr. Brady(PA) asked unanimous consent to extend debate 10 minutes on each side.
+Agreed to without objection.
+- 2009-05-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+401.
+- 2009-05-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-05-06 — Mr. Brady (PA) moved to suspend the rules and agree to the resolution.
+- 2009-05-06 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5190)
+- 2009-05-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5190)